Singularity-Coder/Instant-Kotlin/README.md

 ```

 ## Null Stuff
-* ? means the var can be nullable or null
+* `?` means the variable can be nullable or null.
-* !! means you are forcibly telling the compiler that this var is not null even if it actually is or can be null
+* `!!` means you are forcibly telling the compiler that this var is not null even if it actually is or can be null.
-* ?. means safe call operator.
-If var not null then execute this code
+* `?.` means safe call operator.
+If the variable is not null then execute this code.
-* ?: is elvis operator. str ?: "Empty".
-It means if the left side of the expression is null then evaluate the right side which is the string "Empty" as a default.
+* `?:` is elvis operator. `str ?: "Empty"`.
+It means if the left side of the expression is `null` then evaluate the right side which is the string `"Empty"` as a default.
 The right hand side of the expression can even retrun something as well.
 ```Kotlin
 fun add(num1: Int?, num2: Int?): Int = (num1 ?: 0) + (num2 ?: 0)
 ```